 Before you assign users to a group, you must add the users to AuthPoint.
 You can manually add user accounts or import user accounts from an external user database.
 For more information on how to add user accounts, see Add User Accounts.

 Test the Integration

-To test the integration of AuthPoint and Google G Suite, you can authenticate with a mobile token on your mobile device.
+To test AuthPoint MFA with Google G Suite, you can authenticate with a mobile token on your mobile device.
 You can choose any method (one-time password, QR code, or push).

 In this example, we show the push authentication method (users receive a push notification in the mobile app that they must approve to authenticate).

-SSO is for web based applications of Google.
+Single-sign on (SSO) is for web based Google applications.
 If you go to the admin console with a super admin account, you will bypass SSO.